 The Library Map Prize is awarded to a Yale College senior for the best use of maps in a senior essay or its equivalent.
 The prize is an award of $500.

-Seniors or their faculty advisors may submit the essays.
 The winning student must agree to grant the library a non-exclusive right to post the essay on EliScholar.
-To submit, go to the EliScholar's Library Map Prize website.
+To submit an essay, visit the EliScholar's Library Map Prize website.

 Author: Logan M. Howard

 Essay Title: Heat Stress in Urban Environments: A Case Study of Heat Vulnerability in New Haven, CT

 College: Ezra Stiles

 Essay Title: Climate Niche Evolution in C4+CAM Portulaca and Closely Related C3+CAM Lineages

 Essay Title: Railroad Ties: Tracks to the White Earth and Red Lake Ojibwe Reservations, 1860s-1910s